ptrgags/ptrgags.github.io/_projects/test_project.md

 description: Example project page
 purpose: >
     The purpose of this project is to see if I can have multiple sections in one page.
-This will be used for describing templates
+This will be used for describing my projects
 status: demo
 languages:
     - Python